Do I need to schedule an interview?

-You must submit a reservation deposit fee in order to enroll in classes.
+You must submit a enrollment deposit fee in order to enroll in classes.
 Please be sure to review your credit evaluation and financial aid package.
 After you submit the deposit fee you will receive notification of your transfer advisor who will help you register for classes.
 If you plan to live on campus you must complete a housing preference form.
 Transfer students are not placed in housing with freshmen.
 Housing is not available for Access students.
 You must attend the Transfer orientation program for transfer or Access students.
 During orientation you will meet your Link group of new transfer students.
 Your Link Leader will meet with your group during orientation to make you aware of University policies and to help you become a new Lynchburg student.

 Questions?
 Want to schedule a visit?
 Contact Susan Hogg, associate director of transfer and adult recruitment, at 434.544.8305 or email@example.com.